vt-elixir/ja_resource/README.md

   def filter(_conn, query, "category", category) do
     where(query, category: ^category)
   end

+  def filter(_conn, query, "favourite_snack", snack) do
+    where(query, favourite_snack: ^favourite_snack)
+  en

   def sort(_conn, query, "published", direction) do
     order_by(query, [{^direction, :inserted_at}])
   end
 end
 ```

+Note that in the case of `filter[favourite-snack]` JaResource has already helpfully converted the filter param's name from dasherized to underscore (or from [whatever you configured](https://github.com/vt-elixir/ja_serializer#key-format-for-attribute-relationship-and-query-param) your API to use).

 ### Paginate